 - Use dictionaries;

-- Work in pairs and groups to communicate in French;
+- Work in pairs and groups, and communicate in French;

 - MFL will involve lots of interaction with visual, auditory and kinaesthetic prompts.